Matter and Motion

 Compare offerings and share your lists with others.

-The work will be intensive and challenging but also exciting; expect to spend at least 50 hours per week engaged with material during and outside of class.
+The work will be intensive and challenging but also exciting; students should expect to spend at least 50 hours per week engaged with material during and outside of class.
 Important for success will be a commitment to working hard and effectively in groups.
 The program will include readings, lectures, labs, workshops, seminars, and projects, along with homework sets, writing assignments, quizzes, and exams.
-Expect to spend at least a full day in lab each week, maintain lab notebooks, and write formal lab reports.
+Students can expect to spend at least a full day in lab each week, maintain lab notebooks, and write formal lab reports.

-All areas of the program will emphasize the use of quantitative methods and critical thinking and the development of proficient writing and speaking skills.
+All areas of the program will emphasize the use of mathematical methods and critical thinking and the development of proficient writing and speaking skills.
 Successful students will improve their conceptual understanding and problem-solving abilities, their ability to collaborate effectively, and gain hands-on experience in physical science.
-You will apply these skills and knowledge to complex problems showing the rich inter-connectedness of mathematical and physical systems.
+Students will apply these skills and knowledge to complex problems showing the rich inter-connectedness of mathematical and physical systems.

 Fall quarter general chemistry will include fundamental concepts of atomic structure, stoichiometry, and the periodic table.
 Winter quarter will build on this foundation, emphasizing kinetics, thermochemistry, and acid-base chemistry.
 Spring quarter will emphasize acid-base equilibrium and the relationship between free energy and equilibrium.